irmen/prog8/docs/source/libraries.rst

 ``pushw (value)``
     pushes a 16-bit word value on the CPU hardware stack.
 Low-level function that should normally not be used.
+    Don't assume anything about the order in which the bytes are pushed - popw will make sense of them again.

+``push_returnaddress (address)``
+    pushes a 16 bit memory address on the CPU hardware stack in the same byte order as a JSR instruction would, which means the next RTS instruction will jump to that address instead.you You cannot use pushw() for this because the bytes pushed by JSR are different

 ``pop ()``
     pops a byte value off the CPU hardware stack and returns it.
     Low-level function that should normally not be used.

 ``popw ()``
-    pops a 16-bit word value off the CPU hardware stack and returns it.
+    pops a 16-bit word value off the CPU hardware stack that was pushed before by pushw, and returns it.
     Low-level function that should normally not be used.